JNRowe/bleeter/doc/usage.rst

 Usage
 =====

-:program:`bleeter` will seek authorisation when initially run.
-As twitter_ uses OAuth_ this process is a little more cumbersome than it should be.
+:program:`bleeter` will seek authorisation from twitter_ when initially run.
+As twitter_ uses OAuth_ this process is a little more cumbersome than it could ideally be.

 * An authentication link will be opened in your default browser, allowing you to sign in to twitter_ and declare that you want :program:`bleeter` to have